-- If all interfaces are authenticated to the domain controller for the domain of which the computer is a member, the domain profile is applied.
+- The domain profile is applied if all interfaces are authenticated to the domain controller where the computer is a member.

 - If all interfaces are either authenticated to the domain controller or are connected to networks that are classified as private network locations, the private profile is applied.

 Use the Windows Firewall with Advanced Security MMC snap-in to view and configure all firewall profiles.
 The Windows Firewall item in Control Panel only configures the current profile.